 Advocacy is the act of influencing outcomes that affect people’s lives.
-It can be as simple as speaking out on an issue or writing a letter of endorsement, to something as complex as organizing a support campaign or educating and motivating others about an issue.
+It can be as simple as speaking out on an issue or writing a letter of support for an issue that you care about, to something as complex as organizing a support campaign or educating and motivating others about an issue.

 Advocacy protects the rights guaranteed by the democratic tradition of equality and justice.